GooTechnologies/learn/manual/assets/models/index.md

 ---
-title: Importing 3D Models
+title: Models
-weight: 6000
+weight: 3602
-indent: 1
+indent: 2
+layout: manual
 ---

 In order to make a scene with custom models, you are able to import 3d models from your file system, into create.